com-480-data-visualization/com-480-project-vizkhalifa/README.md

 #### Why is your approach original?
 We were unable to find visualizations showing the migration flows directly on a world map and at the granularity of single countries.
-The migrantion movement is just as important as the final raw numbers of migrants in a given country.
+The migration movement is just as important as the final raw numbers of migrants in a given country.
 We want to provide a more global picture of migration movement as well as to allow to easily compare the magnitude of migration flow between any countries in one place.

 ### References